Signs You're Scrimping Too Much in Retirement

 akajeff/istockphoto

 We have always loved our local libraries.
-Many were able to pivot during the pandemic to offer virtual programs and helpful curbside pickup of materials.
-Now that many are reopened and expanding services, you may rely on them even more for their free offerings.
+Many were able to reimagine themselves during the pandemic to offer virtual programs and helpful curbside pickup of materials.
+Now you may rely on them even more for their free offerings.
 But think about whether it’s worth the effort to go to the library to read the newspaper daily.
 It doesn't have to be your only source of books or magazines, or the only way you watch movies or see concerts and lectures, or attend craft programs.

 You do not want to be the kind of person who always says “yes” to an invitation but saves a few bucks by never reciprocating.
 Many people extend invitations simply out of kindness, others to build a community or network, especially when new to an area.
 You don’t have to “repay” a kindness, but even a small gesture — an invite to cake and coffee if you’d rather not host a dinner party — is considerate.